iaretechnician/barebones-masterserver-wiki/Tips-on-Project-Structure.md

 One of the most difficult concepts of the framework to grasp is understanding how everything starts, and how everything connects together.

 The short answer is - you can do everything the way you want and the way it is convenient to you.
+There's really no preferred way to structure your code / scenes.
+If you find a specific setup convenient - it's a perfect setup.

 I couldn't think of a better way to fill this page than with series of questions and answers.